 - stevia to taste (get the purest, least processed brand you can find)

-- 5-6 drops of high-quality essential oil (whatever flavor you prefer — mints and citrus taste good)
+- 5-6 drops of high-quality essential oil (whatever flavor you prefer — mints taste good; oregano, myrrh, clove, neem, tea tree, Thieves, and On Guard oils are also good for dental health)

 After mixing well and spooning it into a small jar, the final product is white, fluffy, a little gritty, a little effervescent at first, and tasty.
 After cleaning, my mouth feels super clean, and it has a very pleasant aftertaste.